Gasoline vs. diesel? A never-ending question and dilemma.

 Diesel engines can also take more punishment in terms of towing and driving under harsh conditions (which is one of the main reasons they’re installed in trucks and pick-ups).

-I wouldn’t want to comment much on this part as there are many factors that influence the longevity of the engine that are not related to the engine type.
+I wouldn’t want to comment much on this part as many factors influence the longevity of the engine that are not related to the engine type.

 Some of them are proper maintenance, driving style, quality of build, etc.